FUMBBLPlus/boardball/mod/README.txt

 3. Run the setup.bat file.

-   If errors were reported then you have to associate boardball.exe with JNLP files manually.
-At (4) of the Start process (see below) you will not find boardball.exe in the context menu, but there should be an option to add it, either by clicking on Open With or Open With > Choose default program and then by clicking on the Browse button.
+   If errors were reported then you have to associate BOARDBALL.BAT with JNLP files manually.
+At (4) of the Start process (see below) you will not find BOARDBALL.BAT in the context menu, but there should be an option to add it, either by clicking on Open With or Open With > Choose default program and then by clicking on the Browse button.